 Compliance with the Global Principles and the RMF is mandatory.
-Compliance exceptions require the approval of the Group Chief Executive and mitigating actions must be established to address any gaps.
+Instances of non-Compliance require the approval of the Group Chief Executive and mitigating actions must be established to address any gaps.

 The RMF describes our approach to managing risk.
 It is applicable to all employees.
 The RMF is governed by the Risk Management Meeting.